Mass shooting on Austin's 6th Street: 14 hurt, 1 suspect arrested, 1 remains at large

 THE MORNING AFTER: 6th Street's calm after overnight mass shooting

-"Our officers responded very quickly," the interim chief said.
+"Our officers responded very quickly," Austin Police Department's interim chief said.
 "They were able to immediately begin life-saving measures for many of these patients, including applications of tourniquets; applications of chest seals."

-Some officers drove patients to the hospital because of how chaotic it was at the shooting scene, where it was hard to contain the crowd and get ambulances to the wounded, Chacon said.
+Some officers drove patients to the hospital because of how chaotic the shooting scene was.
+Chacon said it became hard to contain the crowd and get ambulances to the wounded.

+Travis Young was inside his apartment building on on 6th Street when he heard the gunshots.

+"By the second gunshot, I was already on the floor," Young said.
+"Popped up about 30 to 40 seconds later, and you saw bodies everywhere.
+People were screaming.
+People in pain."